ImMyst/ImMyst/README.md

 - 👨‍💻 I'm working for a french startup, [Yeap][yeap]
 - 🕸 Working with [React][react], [TypeScript][typescript], [Tailwind][tailwind] and more awesome tools
-- 🥅 2022 Goals:
+- 🥅 2023 Goals:
-  - Increasing my skills with React and TypeScript
-  - 🔓 Contribute to more open source projects
+  - 🔓 Contribute to open source projects
   - 📜 Release a [quote][kuotes] app
+  - 💄 Make my own UI Library ([Kompot][kompot]) maybe
+  - 🎓 Learn Rust, tRPC, Prisma and more ...

 You can maybe see a pattern repeating in my projects, I hope it will make sense later on 😉